UPDATE (April 2022)

-The most often question we receive about solar is “Does installing solar have any value?”
+The most common question we receive about solar is “Does installing solar have any financial savings value?”
 The best answer we can give is maybe.

-Because the residential rates at SSVEC are so different from APS and TEP there is not a simple answer on value.
-It really depends on how much the PV system cost and the value you place on “green energy”.
+Because the residential rates at Sulphur Springs Valley Electric Cooperative (SSVEC) are so different from and investor-owned utility like Arizona Public Service Company (APS) or Tucson Electric Power Company (TEP) there is not a simple answer to the question of value.
+It really depends on how much the Photovoltaic (PV) system costs and the value you place on “green energy.”

-To determine the economic value of a PV system you have to find the cost per kWh so you can compare it to the way you buy energy from SSVEC.
-This is a simple calculation where you take the total cost of the system (installation cost, less tax credits, plus 20 years of maintenance) and divide it by the total number of kWh’s the PV system will produce over its life.
+To determine the economic value of a PV system you must find the cost per Kilowatt hour (kWh) so that you can compare it to how you currently purchase energy from SSVEC.
+This is a simple calculation, where you take the total cost of the system (installation cost, less tax credits, plus 20 years of maintenance) and divide it by the total number of kWh the PV system will produce over its life.
 Typically, this is going to range from 7 to 11 cents per kWh.

-If you install a PV system you are moved to a “distributed generation rate” which has a monthly service fee that is $5.00 higher but then discounts the kWh cost to 8 cents per kWh.
-This rate also sets the value (export rate) of any kWh that your system produces but you can’t consume the instant it is made.
-If you install a PV system in 2019 the export rate is 5.76 cents per kWh.
+If you install a PV system, you are moved to a Distributed Generation Rate which has a monthly service fee that is $5.00 higher and a $2.70 metering fee is added to your bill, but the cost to purchase a kWh is discounted to 8.026 cents per kWh.
+This rate also sets the value (Export Rate) of any kWh that your system produces but you can’t consume the instant it is made.
+If you install a PV system in 2022 the Export Rate is 4.6691 cents per kWh.
 This export rate is “locked” based on your date of connection for a period of 10 years.
-At the end of the 10-year rate lock, your export rate will be based on the current export rate as determined and approved by the ACC.
-In 2020 the export rate drops to 5.19 cents per kWh.
+At the end of the 10-year rate lock, your export rate will be based on the export rate that is in effect at that time as determined and approved by the Arizona Corporation Commission (ACC).
+In 2023 the export rate will drop to 4.131 cents per kWh.

-So today, if your PV kWh cost comes in at 9 cents you save 1.3 cents on any kWh you produce and consume but lose 2.4 cents on any kWh that comes back to the grid.
-It is not an easy or simple decision and it is one that only you can make.
+So today, if your PV kWh cost comes in at 9 cents you save 1.3 cents on any kWh you produce and consume but lose about 3.4 cents on any kWh that comes back to the grid.
+It is not an easy or simple decision, and it is one that only you can make.

 The SSVEC REST Plan